 Running an online store means spending a lot of money and resources to draw customers to your site, optimizing their user experience, collecting data analytics on key metrics, and marketing to drive engagement and boost sales.

 After all this investment, customers dropping off at the last minute hurts your bottom line.
 Make the most of each customer by ensuring that your buying experience isn’t inadvertently turning them off.
 If you aren’t already, you should be studying checkout abandonment and working towards reducing its impact on your business.

 A 2018 study by Baymard Institute looking at the reasons for abandonments during checkout took data from 41 separate studies, and concluded that the majority of checkout abandonment occurs because extra costs are too high (shipping, taxes, and other fees), account creation is required, and the checkout process is unnecessarily complicated.

 Knowing this can help us understand where users stop along the checkout process and identify areas for improvement.
 Before we move on to practical applications, we’ll cover the basics.
 Keep reading to learn the following:

-- What is checkout abandonment, and how is it different from cart abandonment?
+- What is checkout abandonment?

 - 11 reasons why customers abandon the checkout